-After reading God’s words, I came to understand that so profound is the significance of the words that the Lord Jesus said at that time.
+After reading God’s words, I came to understand the significance of the words that the Lord Jesus said at that time was so profound.
 When the Lord Jesus worked, even though many believers believed in and followed Him, they did not have much real knowledge that He is thein the flesh and God Himself.
 They didn’t acknowledge that the Lord Jesus is the God in heaven.
-Just as what Philip said to the Lord Jesus, recorded in the , “Lord, show us the Father, and it suffises us” (John 14:8).
-So, the Lord Jesus at that time was fully aware of everyone’s thought and confusion, and moreover their needs.
-Thus, in order that people could know and understand Him, after saying the parable of the lost sheep, the Lord Jesus specially added this line: “Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.”
-Exactly as God said: “When He said this, it was actually to tell people: You can rest assured—this doesn’t represent what’s in My own heart, but it is the will of the God who is in your hearts.”
+Just as what Philip said to the Lord Jesus, recorded in the , “Lord, show us the Father, and it suffices us” (John 14:8).
+So, the Lord Jesus at that time was fully aware of everyone’s thoughts and confusions, and moreover their needs.
+Thus, in order that people could know and understand Him, after saying the parable of the lost sheep, the Lord Jesus specially added this line, “Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.”
+Exactly as God said, “When He said this, it was actually to tell people: You can rest assured—this doesn’t represent what’s in My own heart, but it is the will of the God who is in your hearts.”
 It can be seen that only when the Lord Jesus added this line could it achieve the desired effect at the time.
-Otherwise, it was difficult for people to acknowledge and accept the Lord Jesus’ words are exactly God’s words and His will.
+Otherwise, it would be too difficult for people to acknowledge and accept the Lord Jesus’ words are exactly God’s words and His will.
 We can see God’s wisdom, loveliness, humbleness, and hiddenness through the words of the Lord Jesus.
 As God works and speaks, He never coerces people or stands up high.
 When people can’t accept Christ is God, God says in another way, which is suitable for people to take in.
 He considers people in all aspects.
-Furthermore, from the way of God’s speaking, it can be seen that no matter how foolish and ignorant we human are, God doesn’t condemn us.
+Furthermore, from the way of God’s speaking, it can be seen that no matter how foolish and ignorant we humans are, God doesn’t condemn us.
 He would rather use another way of speaking and add this line, in the hope that we could appreciate His true intentions in His words, accept what He said, and truly believe in Him and follow Him.

 You may be interested in this article: